TMJUSTNOW/sentiment_analyzer/README.md

-# sentiment_analyzer
+# sentiment_analyser

-Build a Sentiment Analyzer using LSTM in Tensorflow
+A Sentiment Analyser using LSTM in Tensorflow